caneara/iodine/README.md

 ## Multiple checks

-If you want to verify whether an item passes a set of rules, you should use the main `is` method.
+If you want to verify whether an item passes a set of rules, you can use the main `is` method.
 This method accepts two parameters.
 The first, is the item you want to check.
 The second, is an array of rules that should be run in sequence e.g.

 ```js
 let item_1 = 7;